My daughter Christina discovered the art of rhetoric right around the time she was being weaned from baby bottle to plastic cup.

 How’d she do that?

 Michael D.C.
-Drout, a professor of English at Wheaton College in Massachusetts, tells exactly what went down in that mother-daughter exchange in his Modern Scholar lecture series, “A Way with Words: Writing, Rhetoric, and the Art of Persuasion.”
+Drout, a professor of English at Wheaton College in Massachusetts, tells exactly what went down in that mother-daughter exchange in his Recorded Books lecture series, “A Way with Words: Writing, Rhetoric, and the Art of Persuasion.”

-This is not a book, btw.
-It’s one of those recorded college lecture series on CD.
-And it’s a terrific resource for writers — packed with ideas for creative as well as discursive writing.
+“A Way with Words” is one of those recorded college lecture series, and it’s a terrific resource for writers — packed with ideas for creative as well as discursive writing.

 But the handiest creative writing tip from I’ve gleaned in listening to Prof. Drout is the distinction rhetoricians make between locutionary statements, illocutionary statements and perlocutionary effect.

 The locutionary statement is what is actually said.
-“We’ve run out of granola,” I might say to my husband Jon, who does the grocery shopping at our house.
+“We’ve run out of granola,” I might have said to my husband Jon, who did the grocery shopping at our house.

-The – unstated – illocutionary statement here is my wish that Jon buy some granola the next time he goes to the supermarket.
+The – unstated – illocutionary statement here was my wish that Jon buy some granola the next time he went to the supermarket.

 The perlocutionary effect is something quite different.
-If Jon does indeed restock our granola supply by the time I’m ready to pour myself another bowl, then my illocutionary statement has had the persuasive effect that I intended.
+If Jon did indeed restock our granola supply by the time I was ready to pour myself another bowl, then my illocutionary statement had the persuasive effect I intended.

-The mother says out loud, “You’re just like your father.
+For example, let’s say a mother says to her grown son, “You’re just like your father.
 He never wanted to take me to the neighborhood barbecue either.”
 (Locutionary statement.)

 The mother really means (among other things), “I want to go to the neighborhood barbecue, and I want you to take me.”
 (Illocutionary statement.)